hamzaEssaadi/challenge/README.md

  to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

  ## How to start this microservice app :
--please locate the project folder and run : php artisan serve.<br>
+-please locate the project folder and run : 'composer update' then 'php artisan serve'.<br>
 -to see the result ,the end point url is : api/languages-list.<br>
 -the functionality's code that returns the result is in:challenge\app\Http\Controllers\APIController.php.<br>
  Thank you!